cseberino/etc_tech_ref/docs/world_computer/accounts.rst

 the number of possible private keys is approximately equal to the number of atoms in the entire universe!

-Other account identifiers are 64 byte numbers derived from private keys using an odd type of arithmetic with respect to pairs of numbers.
-These identifiers are referred to as *public keys*.
+All private keys are associated 64 byte numbers derived from them which are referred to as *public keys*.
+The calculation of public keys involves an odd type of arithmetic with respect to pairs of numbers.
 Here is a Python script that calculates public keys from private keys:

 .. sourcecode:: python